MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRdf0facc8690ea6f-Domestic-International-Sales-Corporations/section-1.993-3.md

 The value of parts provided pursuant to a services contract, as described in § 1.993-1 (d)(4)(v), is not taken into account in applying this subdivision.

-(d) *Primary purpose of which property is held* - (1) *In general* - (i) *General rule.* Under paragraph (a)(2) of this section, export property (*a*) must be held primarily for the purpose of sale or lease in the ordinary course of trade or business to a DISC, or to any other person, and (*b*) such sale or lease must be for direct use, consumption, or disposition outside the United States.
+(d) *Primary purpose of which property is held*—(1) *In general*—(i) *General rule.* Under paragraph (a)(2) of this section, export property (*a*) must be held primarily for the purpose of sale or lease in the ordinary course of trade or business to a DISC, or to any other person, and (*b*) such sale or lease must be for direct use, consumption, or disposition outside the United States.
 Thus, property cannot qualify as export property unless it is sold or leased for direct use, consumption or disposition outside the United States.
 Property is sold or leased for direct use, consumption, or disposition outside the United States if such sale or lease satisfies the destination test described in subparagraph (2) of this paragraph, the proof of compliance requirements described in subparagraph (3) of this paragraph, and the use outside the United States test described in subparagraph (4) of this paragraph.

 (ii) *Factors not taken into account.* In determining whether property which is sold or leased to a DISC is sold or leased for direct use consumption, or disposition outside the United States, the fact that the acquiring DISC holds the property in inventory or for lease prior to the time it sells or leases it for direct use, consumption, or disposition outside the United States will not affect the characterization of the property as export property.
 Export property need not be physically segregated from other property.

-(2) *Destination test.* (i) For purposes of subparagraph (1) of this paragraph the destination test in this subparagraph is satisfied with respect to property sold or leased by a seller or lessor only if it is delivered by such seller or lessor (or an agent of such seller or lessor) regardless of the F.O.B. point or the place at which title passes or risk of loss shifts from the seller or lessor -
+(2) *Destination test.* (i) For purposes of subparagraph (1) of this paragraph the destination test in this subparagraph is satisfied with respect to property sold or leased by a seller or lessor only if it is delivered by such seller or lessor (or an agent of such seller or lessor) regardless of the F.O.B. point or the place at which title passes or risk of loss shifts from the seller or lessor—

 (*a*) Within the United States to a carrier or freight forwarder for ultimate delivery outside the United States to a purchaser or lessee (or to a subsequent purchaser or sublessee),